hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/HummingbirdWebSocket.md

 ## Server

 To add WebSocket upgrade support to your server you need to use `.http1WebSocketUpgrade` instead of `.http1` as the server parameter in the ``Hummingbird/Application`` initalizer.
-A WebSocket upgrade requires two functions, one that decides whether the upgrade should happen and one the manages the WebSocket once the upgrade has occurred.
+A WebSocket upgrade requires two functions, one that decides whether the upgrade should happen and one that manages the WebSocket once the upgrade has occurred.
 There are two methods to set this up.
 You can provide a closure which returns another closure to handle the WebSocket if the upgrade is successful.

 ```swift
 let app = Application(